maryellenteaches/maryellenteaches.github.io/README.md

-### Welcome to "Mary Ellen Teaches", on GitHub, a backend Java Development Knowledge-Share site.
+### "Mary Ellen Teaches" Java Software Development.

 #### Become A Spring Developer with LinkedIn Learning
 Learn how to get started with Spring using Spring Boot to build dynamic, data-driven applications.
 [See the Course List](https://linkedin-learning.pxf.io/1kmKB).